kadamandersson/kadamandersson.github.io/index.md

 ### Other less well specified thesis topics that interest me are:

 - Deep learning accelerated numerical schemes for Maxwell's equations.
-- Deep learning accelerated optimal control inside a domain.
-Extension of this [master thesis](https://odr.chalmers.se/bitstream/20.500.12380/256458/1/256458.pdf).
 - Reinforcement learning for optimal radar resource management (project for 2023).
-- Investigation of the chirplet transform for radar signal processing.
 - Signature based machine learning.
 See for instance this [paper](https://arxiv.org/abs/1905.08494) or this [master thesis](https://odr.chalmers.se/bitstream/20.500.12380/251852/1/251852.pdf).
 - Learning operators for partial differential equations or Bayesian statistics.
 See for instance this [paper](https://arxiv.org/abs/1910.03193) or this [paper](https://arxiv.org/abs/2010.08895).
 - A continuous time formulation of the multi object target tracking problem (stochastic analysis).